-Use this Blog to stay connected to current Older Workers Community of Practice implementation conversations and updates regarding this site's content and topics.
+Use this Blog to stay connected to current Older Workers Community implementation conversations and updates regarding this site's content and topics.

-Comment on a Post: We need your comments to help our Community of Practice flourish.
+Comment on a Post: We need your comments to help our Community flourish.
 Please provide your professional thoughts and opinions by replying to a post that interests you.

 Become a Guest Blogger: Are you an expert on the topics being discussed on this site?
 Connect with our site moderators to request Guest Blogger privileges.